algrx/algorithmx-python/docs/src/examples/basic-examples.rst

     canvas

-That’s nice, but now we would like to animate it.
-Let’s also add some buttons so that we can easily start/stop/restart our animation.
+Now let's animate it.
+We'll also add some buttons so that we can easily start/stop/restart the animation.

 .. jupyter-execute::